KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 **HOLD ON** Linux is an open source OS, so does that mean we should be able to find this struct in the source code ?

-**WELL YES** Inspecting the [sched.h](https://github.com/torvalds/linux/blob/master/include/linux/sched.h#L728) file verifies:
+**WELL YES** Inspecting the [sched.h](https://github.com/torvalds/linux/blob/v6.1/include/linux/sched.h#L737) file verifies:

 1. that we **can** read the source code
 2. that the **task_struct** is indeed there,
 3. that the PCB has **a lot** of parameters.
-The definition of the struct starts at line 728 and ends at line 1510 (at the moment of writing, March 17th 2022).
+The definition of the struct starts at [line 737](https://github.com/torvalds/linux/blob/v6.1/include/linux/sched.h#L737) and ends at [line 1546](https://github.com/torvalds/linux/blob/v6.1/include/linux/sched.h#L1546) for Linux kernel release 6.1.
 As might be clear from this code (or even from thinking about the number of lines of codes), this struct is rather large.
 A (very) small subset of the fields in the struct represent:
   * the process state (see below)
   * the process identifier (PID), a unique number
   * the process priority (see Chapter 7, scheduling)